ch200c/PaymentGateway/README.md

 - Run `dotnet test` from the root folder

 ## Architecture
-The solution is divided into 4 projects, following the [Clean Architecture template](https://github.com/jasontaylordev/CleanArchitecture).
+The solution is divided into 4 main logic projects and 2 tests projects.
+It is following the [Clean Architecture template](https://github.com/jasontaylordev/CleanArchitecture).

 ## Assumptions
 - Acquiring Bank component communicates over HTTP (as well as our API does).
 Therefore, its interface is asynchronous with return types of `HttpResponseMessage`.
 Since we are only simulating it, we are hosting it together with our API.